jhelvy/logitr/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Notes
-* This is a new release, and the second submission.
+* This is a new release.
-* I fixed a url redirect error in the README.md of the initial submission.